zendesk/basecrm-ruby/README.md

 New and shiny client for the Base CRM API

+NOTE: This is still a very early release.
+There might be a lot of breaking changes.
+You have been warned.

 ## Installation

 The gem is no available via Rubygems just yet.
 To install it, put this on your Gemfile: